Floer theory and reduced cohomology on open manifolds: Proof of Theorem

-\end{tm} \begin{proof} Since all the moduli spaces for all the Floer data in $V$ intersecting a compact set $K$ and possessing energy $E$ are contained, for some $R<\infty$, in $B_R(K)$, this follows from the compact case.
+\end{tm} \begin{rem} Theorem \ref{NondegDiss} is formulated for time independent almost complex structures following \cite{HoferSalamon}.
+The same claim holds for time dependent Hamiltonians after appropriately modifying the regularity requirement.
+However, if we wish to construct homotopies of such we need to restrict to the case where $M$ is monotone or Calabi-Yau.
+See remark \ref{rmSPVSSM} below.
+One reason why one would wish to work with time dependent $J$ is that once $H$ has non degenerate periodic orbits, for generic Floer data of the form $(H,J)$ with $J$ time dependent the moduli space of smooth Floer trajectories is a smooth manifold of the expected dimension.
+See Theorem 5.1 in \cite{FloerHoferSalamon}.
+It then follows easily that generic such $(H,J)$ are regular. \end{rem} \begin{proof} Since all the moduli spaces for all the Floer data in $V$ intersecting a compact set $K$ and possessing energy $E$ are contained, for some $R<\infty$, in $B_R(K)$, this follows from the compact case.
 For the compact case see, e.g., \cite{HoferSalamon}. \end{proof}